 It's important the employer gets as much information as they can and does not jump to conclusions.
 For example, if they're not sure whether a medical issue is genuine they can ask the employee's doctor for relevant information.

 To deal with a conduct issue, the employer should follow a disciplinary procedure.

 Capability is about an employee's ability to do their job.

 Usually it's a capability issue if the employee has no control over it.
-For example, if an employee becomes unable to do their job due to an illness or disability and adjustments or support cannot help.
+For example, if an employee becomes unable to do their job due to an illness or disability, and adjustments or support could not help.

 For a capability issue, the employer should follow either: